mindsphere/dashboard-auto-reload/README.md

 - [python selenium](https://selenium-python.readthedocs.io/installation.html)
 - [chrome driver](https://chromedriver.chromium.org/downloads) matching the Chrome browser

-Put the chrome driver next to the script, so that it looks like:
+Put the chrome driver next to the script in the same folder, so it looks like this:
 ```
 |--dashboard-auto_reload
     |--   auto_reload.py